cheerful/freckle-apidocs/content/timers.md

 <p>This means that the API will grow and its functionality may change at any time.</p>
 </div>

-## List all currently running or paused Timers
+## List all currently running or paused timers

-Get all the currently running or paused Timers.
-The running Timer will be shown first, then the paused timers
+Get all the currently running or paused timers.
+The running timer will be shown first, then the paused timers

 ~~~
 GET /timers/